-Fluorescence self-quenching of reporter dyes informs on K18 aggregation in vitro.
-Having characterized K18 aggregate morphology with optical super-resolution microscopy, we proceeded to validate the lifetime sensor with FLIM.
-To begin with, we measured the lifetime of fully aggregated K18 samples labelled with different dye ratios.
+aggregated K18 samples labeled with different dye ratios.
 Fully aggregated K18-Atto532 and K18-Alexa488 samples were obtained by incubating monomer and heparin mixtures for 9 days.
-The samples were then imaged on a home-built TCSPC (time-correlated single photon counting) - FLIM system ^{15, 37, 38}(also see Supporting Information), and analyzed using the FLIMfit software39.
-All data were fitted with mono-exponential decay curves (see Supporting Information).
+The samples were then imaged on a home-built TCSPC (time-correlated single photon counting) -FLIM system 15,37,38 (also see Supporting Information) and analyzed using the FLIMfit software.39 All data were fitted with monoexponential decay curves (see Supporting Information).
 FLIM data were segmented into regions containing individual amyloid clusters which were individually analyzed.
-We present fluorescence lifetime values as the average value of different K18 amyloid cluster lifetimes, with error bars denoting the standard deviation.

-Figure 2a and 2b show that for fully aggregated samples of K18 tau, the sensor lifetime decreases with increasing labelling ratio, irrespective of whether Alexa 488 and Atto 532 is used as label.
-For monomers we measured lifetimes of (3.689 ± 0.005) ns for K18-Atto532 and (3.696 ± 0.002) ns for K18-Alexa488, which are higher than those corresponding to aggregates with any labelling ratios (Figure 2a and 2b).
+We present fluorescence lifetime values as the average value of different K18 amyloid cluster lifetimes with error bars denoting the standard deviation.
+Figure 2a,b shows that for fully aggregated samples of K18 tau, the sensor lifetime decreases with increasing labeling ratio, irrespective of whether Alexa 488 or Atto 532 is used as label.
+For monomers, we measured lifetimes of 3.689 \pm 0.005 ns for K18-Atto532 and 3.696 \pm 0.002 ns for K18-Alexa488, which are higher than those corresponding to aggregates with any labeling ratios (Figure 2a,b).

-Potentially, the use of different labelling ratios could result in structural variations of forming amyloid clusters, which may lead to the dyes becoming more or less buried within aggregates, changing their solution exposure and potentially their lifetimes.
+Potentially, the use of different labeling ratios could result in structural variations of forming amyloid clusters, which may lead to the dyes becoming more or less buried within aggregates, changing their solution exposure and potentially their lifetimes.
 To investigate potential effects of solvent quenching, we measured the sensor lifetimes of both fully aggregated and dried samples.
-Figure 2c shows the lifetime of fully aggregated samples contained in PBS, with different Atto532 labelling ratios (yellow bars).
-The sample slides were then left to dry on a heated disk of a constant temperature of 37°C. Figure 2c shows that the lifetimes of dried amyloid clusters displayed a similar decreasing trend as the dye labelling ratio increased, even in the absence of solvent (red bars).
-Finally, the samples were rehydrated again using Milli-Q[®] water so that the original liquid volume was restored in the sample.
+Figure 2c shows the lifetime of fully aggregated samples contained in PBS with different Atto532 labeling ratios (yellow bars).
+The sample slides were then left to dry on a heated disk of a constant temperature of 37 °C. Figure 2c shows that the lifetimes of dried amyloid clusters displayed a similar decreasing trend as the dye labeling ratio increased, even in the absence of solvent (red bars).
+Finally, the samples were rehydrated again using Milli-Q water so that the original liquid volume was restored in the sample.
 The blue bars in Figure 2c show that the sensor lifetime of the recovered samples went back to values close to those measured before sample drying began.
-For all three conditions, lifetimes decreased with increasing labelling ratios, and hence solvent effects could be excluded as the (main) cause for the observed dependence of sensor lifetime on labelling ratio.
+For all three conditions, lifetimes decreased with increasing labeling ratios, and hence solvent effects could be excluded as the (main) cause for the observed dependence of sensor lifetime on labeling ratio.

-It had previously been speculated that the sensor lifetime decrease upon peptide aggregation may either be due to self-quenching23, or due to FRET like energy transfer to energy states that are specific to amyloid structures^{16, 18, 24, 37}.
-If the observed lifetime variation were solely due to
+It had previously been speculated that the sensor lifetime decrease upon peptide aggregation may either be due to self-quenching^{2,3} or due to FRET-like energy transfer to energy states that are specific to amyloid structures. ^{16,18,24,37} If the observed lifetime variation were solely due to FRET, then increasing the dye labeling ratio would correspond to an